Did you know that 96.55% of web pages get zero organic search traffic from Google?

 My final thoughts

-Look, digital marketing is constantly changing and as such, blogging is changing too.
+Digital marketing is constantly changing and as such, blogging is changing too.
 So, take the time to develop a strategy for your blogging and content repurposing to reach as many people as possible.

 You donโ€™t have to spend hours creating different types of content, especially when youโ€™ve already done all the research and know your audience is interested in learning more about content youโ€™ve already created.